jdpclarke/Milestone-Project-3/README.md

   - Deleting a task (e.g., /tasks/\<id>/delete).
 - Implement database CRUD operations for the tasks table.
 - Create form handling for task creation and editing.
-- Implement CSS for visual status indicators (colours, strikethrough).
-- Add JavaScript for confirmation dialogues on deletion and potentially for dynamic status updates.

 #### Feature 3: Project Organisation & Collaboration